Open to Masters and PhD students:

 NUR1025 - Doing Qualitative Research: Design and Data Collection

 This course addresses theory and practice of qualitative research fieldwork and data gathering.
 Picking up issues of research design started in NUR 1024, the focus is on the practical, hands-on considerations associated with writing research proposals, entering the field, coordinating fieldwork, techniques of data collection, and data management.
 Students can begin development of their thesis proposals.
 Prerequisites: Students must have taken NUR1024, JRP1000 or an equivalent doctoral-level introductory qualiative research course prior to taking this course.
 Enrollment is by ROSI on a first-come-first serve basis, with preference to those who have taken other courses in the Essentials series, and to students in ‘contributing’ CQ programs.
 The course is intended for PhD students.
-This course is offered every second year (starting 2011-12) through the Lawrence S. Bloomberg Faculty of Nursing.
+This course is offered through the Lawrence S. Bloomberg Faculty of Nursing.
 Taught by Dr. Jan Angus.
+Not offered in 2014-15.
 Course Outline

 SWK 6007H – Advanced Qualitative Research Methods in Social Work